Rest, Recovery, and a Little Disney Magic: Lessons from a San Angelo Sick Day

 The Clinic Visit: Finding Kindness in Unexpected Places

-This morning, when my sniffles turned into something more, I made the familiar trip to Goodfellow Medical (Ross Clinic).
-Military families know the drill—sometimes you brace yourself for a long wait or a rushed visit.
+This morning, when my sniffles turned into something more persistent, I made the familiar trip to Goodfellow Medical (Ross Clinic).
+Military families know the drill—sometimes you brace yourself for a long wait or a rushed visit, feeling like just another number on a list.
 But today, I want to give credit where it’s due: the team at Ross Clinic was genuinely wonderful.
-The nurse listened, really listened, and I felt cared for in a way that’s sometimes hard to come by when you’re far from home.

-I left feeling grateful—not just for the care, but for the reminder that kindness can show up in the most routine places.
-For military families, especially, these little moments of connection matter.
+Leaving the clinic, I felt a deep sense of gratitude—not just for the medical care, but for the kindness and connection that made the experience feel less clinical and more human.
+For military families, especially those who move frequently or live far from family support, these little moments matter more than we often realize.
 They’re proof that community isn’t just a word; it’s something you can feel, even in a clinic waiting room.

 Rest as Resistance: Giving Myself Permission to Pause